 The Leader of Learning Coordinators are to keep written copies of all information used to determine the Final Internal Assessment Mark.
+Final internal assessment marks will also be kept with the Director of Teaching & Learning.

 N-Determinations

 6.1 N-Determination